 continued from previous

-The crayon started getting smaller and smaller as John worked feverishly across the surface of the wall, following his inspiration in real time as it came up with waves, patterns and designs faster than his hand could jot them down.
-All he could do was trust his intuition, as he became a mere execution tool for the avalanche of designs and patterns that were pouring out of him.
-This wasn’t a moment to think or second-guess his inner visions: it was a time to simply bring them out: a moment of raw, unfiltered inspiration where John was merely a vehicle for the images to manifest themselves.
-John was simply a revelation device.
+The crayon was getting smaller and smaller as John worked feverishly across the surface of the wall, following his inspiration in real time as it came up with waves, patterns and designs faster than his hand could jot down.
+All he could do was trust his intuition, as he became a mere messenger, an execution tool for the avalanche of designs and patterns that were pouring out of him.
+This wasn’t a moment to think or second-guess his inner visions: it was a time to simply bring them out: it was a time for raw, unfiltered inspiration where John was simply a vehicle that the images used in order to manifest themselves.
+John became a revelation device.

-Soon he had entered a trance, fully content with having given up complete sovereignty of his mind, body and ego to the creative forces of inspiration.
+Soon he had entered a trance, fully content with having given up complete sovereignty of his mind, body and ego to the creative force.
 He surrendered to the feeling of abundance and purpose that inspiration brings, as he literally felt the drawing being born inside of him, then flowing out of his body and onto the wall canvas.
-He felt one with the force.
+He felt at peace with whatever force guided him.
 He felt purposeful, he felt connected with Everything.

 It was Aspen.